Arihant25/claudy/README.md

 - ⚙️ **Customizable settings**
 - 🎨 **Markdown support**
 - 🔄 **Conversation management**
+- 🌙 **Dark mode**
 - 📱 **Responsive design** (coming soon ✨)

 ---

 ## 🚀 Getting Started

-If you are just checking it out, you can use the hosted version at [claudy.vercel.app](https://claudy.vercel.app).
+If you are just checking it out, you can use the hosted version at [claudy-alpha.vercel.app](https://claudy-alpha.vercel.app/).

 To run Claudy locally, follow the steps below: